Electric Guitar History: Most Commonly Asked Questions & Interesting Answers

 The prototype then went through many iterations with changes/improvements made by both Les Paul and the Gibson engineers before finally becoming the Les Paul guitar we all know and love which was released in 1952.

-What was the first Solid Body Electric Guitar you could buy?
+What was the First Solid Body Electric Guitar You Could Buy?

 Even though Gibson and Les Paul were working hard on perfecting their solid body guitar, a load of relative upstarts, headed by Leo Fender beat them to it.
 They released the first solid body guitar ever sold, the Fender Broadcaster (which became the Fender Telecaster due to a complaint by Gretch about the name being too similar to their Broadkaster drum set) in 1950.
 As just mentioned, the Gibson solid body, the Les Paul Guitar wasn’t released until two years later, 1952.

-What year was the first Fender Stratocaster released?
+What Year was the First Fender Stratocaster Released?

 Following on from the success of the Telecaster, Leo Fender wanted to create an even better guitar with more tonal options and other refinements.
 This led to the creation of the company’s most iconic guitar, the Fender Stratocaster in 1954.